Transgression (album)

-Transgression is the sixth studio album by American industrial metal band Fear Factory.
+Transgression is the sixth album by the American industrial metal band Fear Factory.
 It was released in the UK on August 22, 2005 through Calvin Records and released in the US and Canada the next day on August 23.
 Guest appearances include Billy Gould, the bassist of Faith No More, and Lamb of God guitarist Mark Morton, who co-wrote the song "New Promise".
 The album was released as an enhanced CD with access to the exclusive Fear Factory website.
 It was also released as an enhanced DualDisc with the DVD side featuring the whole album in (48,000 kHz), music videos and "The Making of Transgression" video.
 One could also retrieve another bonus track, entitled "My Grave", by putting the CD into the computer and clicking the 'Music' section at the special website.

 Transgression is the last album to feature original drummer Raymond Herrera and bassist/guitarist Christian Olde Wolbers who both parted ways with the band in April 2009 after original guitarist Dino Cazares returned to the band.
 Transgression was the first CD Fear Factory recorded since Soul of a New Machine without Rhys Fulber's input.
 "Moment of Impact" had a music video which found moderate airplay.
 The song "Transgression" was used in a scene from the 2007 thriller film Mr. Brooks.
 This is the first Fear Factory album to include guitar solos, with the songs "Echo of my Scream" and "New Promise" featuring one each.